Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/DualSSR16_hw/README.md

 ***Version: Vitis 2025.2***

-The purpose of this fith part of the tutorial is to implement and run in hardware two instances of SSR with dual-stream I/Os.
+The purpose of this fifth part of the tutorial is to implement and run in hardware two instances of SSR with dual-stream I/Os.

 Navigate to the `DualSSR16_hw` directory to continue.

-## Goal of this hardware implementation
+## Goal of This Hardware Implementation

-In this section we are doing some cosmetic changes to be able to implement multiple times the same filter with different names for the input and output data.
+This section implements cosmetic changes that enable multiple implementations of the same filter with different names for the input and output data.

-The 2 instances, G1 and G2, will span from column 15 to 22 and from column 25 to 32.
+The two instances, G1 and G2, span from column 15 to 22 and from column 25 to 32.

-We will use this design to check in hardware the latency and throughput at some PLIO ports.
+Use this design to check in hardware the latency and throughput at some PLIO ports.

-## Compile the graph
+## Compile the Graph

 The first step is to compile, simulate and visualize the graph with: